mendersoftware/mender-docs/02.Architecture/02.Device-authentication/docs.md

 The more convenient one is Device Authentication's `GET /api/management/v1/devauth/devices`.
 It is device-oriented, and returns a list of all known devices; each device structure contains a nested list of its recorded authentication sets and their statuses.

-The other API is Device Admissionss `GET /api/management/v1/admission/devices`.
+The other API is Device Admissions `GET /api/management/v1/admission/devices`.
 Contrary to what the URL convention suggests, it returns a flat list of all recorded **authentication sets**.
 This means a single device can actually have several entries in this list;
  each has a **device_id** attribute which ties it to an actual physical device (note that the **id** attribute identifies the authentication set itself).